L-nsamba/urban_mobility_data_explorer_Group-15/README.md

      DB_NAME=your_database_name
      DB_CA=path_to_ssl_certificate
  ```
+* After configuration of the env variables, the API endpoints can run immediately without executing the ETL pipeline.
+Re-running the ETL pipeline may cause duplication of data <br>

 #### OPTION B - FULL SETUP (RUN ETL PIPELINE)
 <strong> 1.
 Create an empty database and respective tables </strong>